About HPV

 Gardasil 9 replaces Gardasil in the 2018 National Immunisation Program (NIP).
 Gardasil 9 includes the HPV types covered by Gardasil (6, 11, 16 and 18) plus an additional five cancer producing HPV types (31, 33, 45, 52 and 58).
 These five HPV types cause an additional 15% of all cervical cancers above those caused by HPV 16 and 18.

-Gardasil 9, HPV vaccine is free at school for all males and females aged 12-13 years through the National Immunisation Program.
+Gardasil 9, HPV vaccine is free at school for young people aged 12-13 years through the National Immunisation Program.
 This is the best time to vaccinate before individuals become sexually active.
 If individuals have become sexually active and they have been infected with any of the nine types of HPV then vaccination will be less effective in reducing cancers and other diseases.
 This age group also has an improved immune response to the vaccine compared to older teenagers.
-[9] There is also a catch up program for people aged 9-18, funded by the NIP (for first 2 doses only).

 Cervarix, which protects against HPV 16 and 18 is available on private prescription.